Qin Sheng

-Qin Sheng (秦升 (秦昇, Qín Shēng); born 2 November 1986 in Dalian) is a Chinese footballer who plays for Shanghai Shenhua in the Chinese Super League.
+Qin Sheng (秦升 (秦昇, Qín Shēng); born 2 November 1986 in Dalian) is a Chinese footballer.

 Club career

 Qingdao Jonoon

 While Qin Sheng was born and raised in Dalian, he would move to Shandong in 1999 to play for the various Shandong Luneng youth teams.
 After rising through the club's various youth teams, Qin could not break into the senior team and did not make any senior level appearance for Shandong Luneng.
 At the beginning of the 2005 season, Qin joined top-tier side Qingdao Jonoon as part of a deal that saw Shandong Luneng buy Gao Ming from Qingdao Jonoon.
 At Qingdao, he was given his chance to break into the senior team and made his league debut against Shanghai Shenhua on 2 April 2005 in a 2–0 defeat where he came on as a second-half substitute.
 At Qingdao, he would gradually start to establish himself as a regular within the team until the 2007 season when he had a dispute with the manager Yin Tiesheng after a 2–1 defeat against Changchun Yatai on 7 April 2007 and lost favor in the team.
 The following season, Qin was given another chance within the team when his former Shandong youth manager Guo Kanfeng came in to coach the team, however Qin was unable to take this chance and only played in eight league games throughout the league campaign.